jscheiny/safe-units/docs/limitations.md

 # Limitations

 Since Safe Units is typesafe, it must compute units at compile time.
-Due to some technical limitations of what you can do with types in TypeScript, there is one major limitation to this library: The exponents for dimensions of your units are limited to integers between -5 and 5 (inclusive).
+Due to some technical limitations of what you can do with types in TypeScript, there is one major limitation to this library: The exponents for dimensions of your units are limited to integers between -5 and 5, inclusive.
+(However, under the hood these are represented by string literals between `"-5"` and `"5"`).
 This means that you can not represent a value of 30 m<sup>6</sup> in this library (though, why would you?).

 In the research I've conducted for this library I cannot find any instances in which it would be useful to use units with such extreme exponents.
 If you're aware of any such use cases, please [file an issue](https://github.com/jscheiny/safe-units/issues/new) to discuss it.